 Time Management is the Key

-- Start your day early.
-If you are a late bloomer, you might want to rethink your schedule.
-If you wake up early, you will have more time to plan your day and work on things.
-Early morning is also a great time to study as your mind is fresh, and your body is energized.
+- Start your day early: The early bird gets the worm!
+(In your case, the worm being good grades) If you wake up early, you will have more time to execute your plans.
+It’s as simple as that!
+Early morning is also a great time to study as your mind is rested and your body is energized.
 Having said that, some people are more comfortable in burning the midnight oil, to each his own.

-Motivation is your desire and strength to keep going, and is a crucial factor when it comes to exam preparation.
-Some people are motivated because of external factors (extrinsic motivation), such as praise from others, good grades in the exam, etc. Others are motivated due to internal factors (intrinsic motivation) such as self-satisfaction, self-confidence, progress, etc. Whatever the source of motivation, it can certainly amp up your preparation strategy, and keep you going.
-Here are a few tips to remain motivated during this time:
+Motivation is the reason for your desire to achieve.
+It is a crucial factor when it comes to exam preparation.
+While external factors such as affirmation from others and good grades might motivate some students, others, on the flip side, use their aspiration to learn and grow to motivate themselves.
+Whatever the source of motivation might be, it can certainly amp up your preparation strategy and keep you going.
+Here are a few tips to keep the spirits high:

-- Set S.M.A.R.T. goals.
-When making goals for yourself, always remember the acronym – SMART.
+- Set S.M.A.R.T. goals: When setting goals for yourself, always remember the acronym SMART.
 Your goals should be Specific, Measurable, Attainable, Relevant and Time-Bound.
-Fixing small, SMART goals will give you concrete objectives to study, and thus would act as a source of motivation.
+Fixing small, SMART goals will allow you to track your progress in a systematic manner.
 These goals should include both short-term and long-term goals.

 - Reward yourself: Small but regular rewards dispel exam stress!
 This technique will also be a source of motivation.
 You can customise these rewards according to your own preferences.

 - Seek help whenever required: If you feel that you are losing focus and slowing down, please seek help from a mentor, a friend, a parent, or a teacher.
 These people understand you well and their emotional support will more often than not help you thrive in your academic endeavors.